sumannayek-prog/MatrixCalculator/README.md

 (Matrix C= Matrix A + Matrix B )

 Setup Instruction:
-At first i create a Matrix Calculator folder after that i open it on my vs code, Then i install vite then i install npm packages for Material UI, Then Create Components folder under src folder,
+At first i create a folder after that i open it on my vs code, Then i install vite then i install npm packages for Material UI, Then Create Components folder under src folder,
 Then i create 3 jsx file under the Components folder,